 The Board of Trustees sets overall policy for CalTRUST, and selects and supervises the activities of the Investment Manager and other agents.
 The CSAC Finance Corporation serves as the Administrator for CalTRUST and Wells Capital Management serves as the Investment Advisor for the Program.

-CalTRUST offers account options… Local agencies have three account options – Money Market, Short-Term, or Medium-Term accounts.
+CalTRUST offers account options… Local agencies have four account options – Government Fund, Money Market Fund, Short-Term, or Medium-Term accounts.
 Local agencies can select an account option which matches their investment time horizon and cash flow needs and easily reallocate among accounts as those needs change.

 Each of the accounts seek to attain as high a level of current income as is consistent with the preservation of principal by investing only in high-quality, fixed-income securities.
 All CalTRUST accounts comply with the limits and restrictions placed on local investments by California statutes; no leverage is permitted in any of the CalTRUST accounts.